Aguy1724/thehandy_resources/README.md

 https://www.thehandy.com/

 ## Note
 The starting point for this is based off a thread on The Handy subreddit.
+Some of this is copy/paste but I will be adding my own notes and other resources I find.

 ## Other resources
 ### The Handy Subreddit